DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

 \subsection{Experiment Settings}

 In this subsection, we describe the key settings of the experiments.
 We use the COCO~\cite{lin2015microsoft} and the Inria~\cite{dalal2005histograms} as the dataset of the person detection task, while data collected from \textit{CARLA} is used for the simulation experiment.
-Detailed \textit{attack transformation}, \textit{method implementation}, \textit{dataset description}, and \textit{victim model description} are shown in the \textit{supplementary material}.
+Detailed \textit{method implementation}, \textit{dataset description}, and \textit{victim model description} are shown in the \textit{supplementary material}.

-\textbf{Metrics:} The average precision (AP), formulated as follows by the precision $Pre(c)$ and recall $Rec(c)$ of confidence threshold $c$ is applied as the metric of adversary performance.
+\textbf{Metrics:} The average precision (AP), formulated as follows by the precision $Pre(c)$ and recall $Rec(c)$ under the confidence threshold $c$, and average success rate (ASR) are applied as the metric of attack performance.

 We adopt two confidence thresholds: the first is $c_{min} = 50\%$, with the corresponding metric denoted as $AP_{50}$, which serves as the evaluation metric identical to the practice of previous object detection attack evaluation.
 The second threshold is $c_{min}=1\%$, with the metric denoted as $AP_{01}$, as a more stringent evaluation metric.
 All $\boldsymbol{iou}$ thresholds are set as 0.5.
 The low-confidence and unattacked bounding boxes are filtered out during post-processing.
+For ASR, the attack is regarded as successful if the target's detection confidence is below 0.5.

-To ensure fairness, we use \textit{consistent} patch placement parameters in the evaluation to control the overall stealthiness of the attack.
-Some specific methods also have other factors affecting stealthiness, such as the naturalness constraint of \textit{GAN-NAP}, so we additionally assessed relevant metrics in the experiment.
 We use the Structural Similarity Index (SSIM) and the Learned Perceptual Image Patch Similarity (LPIPS) as metrics to measure the stealthiness of the patches.
 Both SSIM and LPIPS have a range of [0, 1]. \textit{SSIM is not included as a loss during the training of our model}.